nerves-project/boardid/README.md

   -p <string>       Prefix an ID with the specific string -r <prefix>       Root directory prefix (used for unit tests) -a <i2c address>  I2C bus address
+  -t <format>       Output format when converting from binary.
+See below.
   -X                Print capital hex digits for `binfile`/`atecc508a` methods -v                Print out the program version